Housing (Standards for Rented Houses) Regulations 2017

 The new Regulations entitled the Housing (Standards for Rented Houses) Regulations 2017 (S.I.
-17/2017) come into force on the 1st of July 2017.
-The commencement date has been deferred in order to allow landlords the time to carry out any remedial improvements / works which may be necessary to bring their properties into compliance with the revised regulations.
+17/2017) came into force on the 1st of July 2017.
+All rental properties have to be in compliant with these standards.

 Main Provisions of the new Regulations: